19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Police officer or Health Officer may demand names and addresses in certain cases

-57\.—(1) Any person who is required by any police officer or by any Health Officer authorised in that behalf by the Director-General or the Director shall on demand give his name and address and other proof of identity to the police officer or Health Officer, as the case may be.
+57\.—(1) Any person who is required by any police officer or by any Health Officer authorised in that behalf by the Director-General, the Director-General, Food Administration or the Director shall on demand give his name and address and other proof of identity to the police officer or Health Officer, as the case may be.

 [4/2002; 5/2003]

+[Act 11 of 2019 wef 01/04/2019]

-(2) The occupier of any premises shall, if required by any police officer or by a Health Officer authorised in that behalf by the Director-General or the Director, give his name and address and other proof of identity and the name and address of the owner of the premises, if known.
+(2) The occupier of any premises shall, if required by any police officer or by a Health Officer authorised in that behalf by the Director-General, the Director-General, Food Administration or the Director, give his name and address and other proof of identity and the name and address of the owner of the premises, if known.

 [4/2002; 5/2003]

+[Act 11 of 2019 wef 01/04/2019]

 (3) Any person who fails to comply with any requirement properly made to him by a police officer or Health Officer under subsection (1) or (2), or wilfully mis-states his name and address or the name and address of the owner of any premises, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $500.